AdobeDocs/analytics.en/help/analyze/get-started/analytics-overview.md

 Analytics administrators are responsible for choosing the implementation method most appropriate for their organization.

 After Adobe Analytics is implemented, administrators need to perform various configuration tasks to ensure that analysts and end users are getting the full value from Adobe Analytics.
+Administrators should also regularly monitor their Analytics environment to ensure the system is running efficiently.

 #### Determine the types of data that should be gathered